aryszka/jobqueue/README.md

 individual goroutines for each job, the jobs have to have their own goroutines and the stack should be called from those.

-Besides limiting the concurrency level, it is also possible to limit the pending number of pending jobs, either by setting the maximum stack size or a timeout for the jobs.
+Besides limiting the concurrency level, it is also possible to limit the number of pending jobs, either by setting the maximum stack size, or a timeout for the jobs, or both.

 ## Example